 I remember when we reached this stage of the install, we were super pleased.
 We were able to throw out lots of boxes that had been cluttering up our space, the install looked really professional, and we felt confident in it.
 Good times.
 As I'm writing this post, that was over 3 months ago now, and we haven't had any issues at all with it.

 So, what's next?
-Well, next in the series, in Part 3, we're going to be looking at one of the most novel parts of our electrical upgrade - using the truck as a high-power charger when we're hooked up.
-Stay tuned for that one - everyone who has seen our install so far has been asking for the write-up on how we did the truck charger.
+Well, next in the series, we're going to be looking at one of the most novel parts of our electrical upgrade - using the truck as a high-power charger when we're hooked up.
+Stay tuned for that one - everyone who has seen our install so far has been asking for the write-up on how we installed the truck charger.

 Then, in Part 4, we'll get right back into it and connect this block of components into the RV, removing the factory battery, installing an EMS and connecting the inverter into the main AC panel - very exciting!

 Future blog posts will look at other things you can add to the install, such as solar panels, an upgraded 12V distribution panel and more.

 So stay tuned, and if you enjoyed this blog post then be sure to subscribe to our email newsletter for lots more great information.

 Finally, make sure to check out these videos on YouTube, and don't forget to subscribe to our channel to be notified when we publish new videos!